Apply for Scholarships

 College of Agriculture and Life Sciences (CALS) Outstanding Senior Award, HNFE candidate

 Each major in CALS selects an outstanding senior undergraduate student for their major.
 All seniors who plan to graduate in May, August, or December of the current academic year, with a GPA of 3.4 or higher, are eligible to be nominated by HNFE faculty.
-The awardee will be selected based on outstanding performance in several or all of the following areas: academic achievement, extracurricular activities, leadership positions, and contributions of service to the university and/or community.
+The awardee will be selected based on outstanding performance in several or all of the following areas: academic achievement, extracurricular activities, leadership positions, and/or contributions of service to the university and/or community.

-Margaret Ellen Carter Hepler Summer Research Fellowships (Graduate students only)
+Margaret Ellen Carter Hepler Summer Research Fellowships

-Michael Houston Memorial Scholarship (Graduate students only)
+Michael Houston Memorial Scholarship

 This award is given annually in memory of Michael Houston, professor emeritus and former HNFE department head.
 It supports the research pursuits of a graduate student in HNFE who is funded by a graduate teaching assistantship (GTA) and who demonstrates a passion for teaching and excitement for learning.

-HNFE Travel Fund (HNFE Graduate students only)
+HNFE Travel Fund

 HNFE supports graduate student travel to scientific conferences and professional development opportunities through an awards process.
 Applications are accepted throughout the year for students presenting at scientific conferences.
 Students may submit a request for funding one time during the academic year.
-Funds are only given to students who are presenting at a scientific conference.

 How and when to apply